-B and I both takes classes at our retirement center.
+My wife B and I both take classes at our retirement center.
 That helps us stay awake.
 During Covid I've been doing crossword puzzles.
 B has completed several jigsaw puzzles.
 I don't know if either of these really helps us stay sharp.
 But they've kept us busy.

 One person I know suggests adopting a puppy.
 Training a dog is a mental challenge by itself; plus you stay active by doing more walking, and you may improve your social life by meeting new friends and neighbors.